ChengyuanSha/Smart-Alignment/README.md

 ## Running Instruction

-Please install all requirements from requirements.txt.
+Please install all requirements from `requirements.txt`.

+`Figures.py `run the efficiency experiment of bounded DP algorithm VS un-bounded DP.
+* change `sec_len_divisor` to produce different length DNA.

+`experiments.py` contains all experiments performed by us.

+## More Info

+* extension data file 1-3 are used by experiment